 Displaying images on web pages is complicated due to the amount of various devices.
 We must balance looking good and loading fast.
 Most people will be on a slower Internet connection than we have here at the university or may be viewing from a phone while others will be on high-end retina displays.
 In general, you should try and attain images that are versatile and look good regardless of the dimensions or byte size.
-Too large an image is a waste of precious load time!
+An image that has more bytes than is necessary is a waste of precious load time!

 Content Management Systems

 Our Drupal websites compress and resize images automatically.
 They also display different sized images depending on the device.
 In some cases, the image may be larger on a smaller device than on a large device.
 The instructions provide a recommended file upload size that may seem exceedingly large.
 This is because Drupal will resize the image and may provide a denser image for retina displays .
 If the automation makes your image look bad, contact us at email@example.com.

 Our WordPress websites do not have as complex responsive images.
 You need to upload an optimized image that is the exact size you want for it to display.